 To put things into perspective, anyone who may have invested Rs 1 lakh when Titan shares were priced at Rs 3 apiece would see their investment grow to Rs 169 crores in these 20 years.
 So the Titan share price growth has been 845% over the last two decades.

-Given the history of the Titan share price, the stock is one of the most successful multibaggers that the Indian stock market has ever seen in the last few decades.
-Titan has been a multibagger stock that has delivered 279.9% returns in the previous ten years.
+Given the history of the Titan share price, the stock is one of the most successful in the Indian stock market in the last few decades.
+Titan has delivered 279.9% returns in the previous ten years.

 Titan’s Future Plans